650 Credit Score to 674 Credit Score

 - Pay Your Bills on Time: In many credit score algorithms, establishing a positive payment history is the most important component.

 - Improve Your Credit Utilization Ratio: Reduce the amount of credit you’re using or raise your credit limits to ensure you’re not using more than 30% of your available credit.
+A credit limit is the amount of money your lender allows you to spend on a line of credit.

 - Don’t Over Apply: Only apply for credit when you truly need it, and don’t apply for multiple lines of credit at once.
 Credit card churning can be a dangerous game.